alexfrieden/biostats_r_code/Week9_Notes.md

 This process is repeated a large number of times (typically 1,000 or 10,000 times), and for each of these bootstrap samples we compute its mean (or some other statistic that we want)

-Boosting part 1
+Bagging part 1
 =========================================================

 In the example provided we were able to compute mean of a sample or approximate it for something we can't know directly.

 We are now going to use bootstrap to do something completely different: improve statistical learning methods such as decision trees.

-Boosting part 2
+Bagging part 2
 =========================================================

 Two weeks ago we discussed decision trees.
 However, those trees in general suffer from high variance.